summary

 AI Summary

-This bill amends existing law to allow counties to permit "middle housing," which refers to housing types like duplexes, triplexes, quadplexes, and townhomes, in unincorporated areas.
-Specifically, it permits middle housing on parcels that currently allow single-family homes in designated areas of more intensive rural development and in urban growth areas.
-The bill clarifies that such developments can have up to four residential units per lot.
-It also mandates that the standards for middle housing should not be more restrictive than those for single-family homes, though objective development regulations like setbacks and lot coverage can still apply.
-Furthermore, the bill specifies that middle housing in rural counties must be served by a publicly owned sewer system or a large on-site sewage system, while in nonrural counties, it must be served by a publicly owned sanitary sewer system, and in urban growth areas, it must have access to water and sewer services.
-The bill also defines "rural county" and "large on-site sewage system" for clarity.
+This bill amends existing law to allow counties to permit "middle housing" types, which refers to housing types like duplexes, triplexes, fourplexes, townhomes, and cottage clusters, in unincorporated areas.
+Specifically, it permits middle housing on parcels that currently allow single-family residences in designated "limited areas of more intensive rural development" and in "urban growth areas."
+The bill clarifies that if a county authorizes middle housing, it can allow up to four residential units per lot, and the development standards for middle housing should not be more restrictive than those for single-family homes, though standard development regulations like setbacks and lot coverage can still apply.
+Furthermore, the bill mandates that middle housing in these rural areas must be served by a publicly owned sanitary sewer system or a large on-site sewage system (a system designed to treat sewage from multiple homes), and in non-rural counties, it must be served by a publicly owned sanitary sewer system.
+For urban growth areas, middle housing must be served by both water and sewer services.
+The bill also defines "rural county" and "large on-site sewage system" for the purposes of this section.

 Committee Categories